 Welding fume from mild steels, zintec (zinc alloys), stainless steels, brass, aluminium and phospor bronze all carry a significant risk of long term health problems if exposure is not properly controlled.
 As occupational hygienists and qualified safety consultants we have many years experience of carrying out air sampling surveys to determine occupational exposure to welding fumes and similar substances.

-If you would like to speak to one of our safety consultants or occupational hygienists about an air sampling survey for wood dusts please contact us on 01453 800100.
+If you would like to speak to one of our safety consultants or occupational hygienists about an air sampling survey for welding fume (or solvents, wood dusts, isocyanates, oil mists or other substances) please contact us on 01453 800100.

 Guidance – Welding of Galvanized (zinc coated) Products